StadGent/laravel_site_opening-hours/README.md

 ## VESTA

 Output can be written to VESTA on a weekly basis by using a predefined command.
-This will write a weekschedule to VESTA starting on monday of the week that the timestamp of execution falls in. e.g. If it's called friday at 5PM, the output will below monday-sunday of that week friday falls into.
+This will write a weekschedule to VESTA starting on monday of the week that the timestamp of execution falls in. e.g. If it's called friday at 5PM, the output will contain the schedule monday-sunday of that week that friday falls into.
 Scheduling it monday mornings will produce a schedule for that entire week.

     > php artisan openinghours:update-vesta